michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0128.md

 - v: consent to, give permission
 - n: formal and explicit approval
 ### Family
-countenance: countenanced, countenances, countenancing, discountenance+;discountenance: discountenanced, discountenances, discountenancing
+- countenance: countenanced, countenances, countenancing, discountenance+
+- discountenance: discountenanced, discountenances, discountenancing
 ### Examples
 - The party was doubtless pleased by his resolute refusal, in line with its own, to countenance such concessions.
 - So whatever he has in his heart, he countenances it for either political or media gain.